-The air is usually drier during Winter, which can lead to dry skin, flaking and irritation, which can be especially troublesome around the stoma area.
+The cold air of winter, dry indoor heat, lower humidity levels and the harsh winter wind can really zap your skin of moisture.
+We all recognise this with dry hands and faces, and chapped lips which are exposed to the elements.
+Although your stoma and peristomal skin are not directly exposed to the cold weather, you may still find your skin is drier than normal.
+Dry skin can cause flaking and irritation, which can be especially troublesome around the stoma area.
 Although the stoma bag should still adhere with no issue, this can become uncomfortable, which is why we’ve come up with a few handy tips:

 You can pick up a relatively cheap humidifier which should help to prevent your skin from becoming too dry in the cold weather.
 Be careful not to overdo it though as too much moisture can cause the adhesive on a stoma bag to loosen, it could also potentially cause mould in the home.
 Between 30-50% humidity is usually a good rule of thumb, you can measure this using a hygrometer.